ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+water the natural color will return in a
+few hours.
+Prof. Gahha also found that
+asters acquire a pleasing odor when sub­
+mitted to the fumes of ammonia.
 —Prof. Wilder gives these short rules
 for action, in case of accident: For dust
 in the eyes, avoid rubbing, dash wafCi